 There are many elements required for the manufacture of an electric guitar!

-On the body one finds the microphones, main characteristic.
-A bass microphone and a sharp microphone are placed close to the easel.
-This enables you to fix the strings.
+On the body one finds the microphones - or the pickups.
+A bass microphone and a sharp microphone are placed close to the easel, which enables you to fix the strings.
 The microphone selector lets you choose which of the two you want to use.
-It’s also possible to use both at once.
+It's also possible to use both at once.
 You can adjust the volume on this guitar body.
 The pickup, also known as a transducer, gives electric guitars their distinctive sound.

-The neck is composed as you know of strings, but also frets, separating each of the boxes.
+The neck is composed, as you know, of strings, but also frets, each fret separating each of the boxes.
+We call this the fretboard - the space underneath the guitar strings.
 The larger the box the more difficult it is to place your fingers correctly.
 To help players to locate themselves some guitars have landmarks – small dots that most often indicate boxes 3, 5 and 7.
+The maple neck is one of the most common styles of guitar neck.

-A nylon nut separates the neck from the head of the guitar to stop sting vibrations.
+A nylon nut separates the neck from the head of the guitar to stop string vibrations.

 Are you tired of always hearing the same sound coming out of your guitar?